TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/Index.rst

          page

          .. versionchanged:: 13.0
             The property has been marked as read-only.
+Use :php:`$request->getAttribute('frontend.page.information')->getPageRecord()`
+            instead.
+See :ref:`t3coreapi:typo3-request-attribute-frontend-page-information`.

    PHP-Type
          array